Majdi-Aref/mildew-detector/README.md

 # 5. ML business case

 - The target of this project is to develop a machine learning program that both effectively and efficiently predicts if a cherry leaf is healthy or contains powdery mildew, which can save the customer time, effort, and money.
-- For this purpose, This machine learning program will utilize the business' cherry leaves dataset.
+- For this purpose, This machine learning program will utilize the business's cherry leaves dataset.
   - Both healthy and infected cherry leaves images will be applied to train the machine learning model to enable it to learn the differences between the two by means of recognizing repeated patterns.
   - The machine learning model will apply binary classification prediction method to display a prediction result, which must be one of two possibilities: either "healthy" or "powdery mildew".
 - To make predictions, the customer wants an easy-to-use dashboard to upload both old cherry leaves images from the dataset and also new cherry leaves images that were not included in the project dataset.